 - Northern Ireland

-They prepare learners to lead work with young people in a range of youth work settings.
+These qualifications prepare students to lead work with young people in a range of youth work settings.

 These qualifications were designed to provide workforce mobility across a wide range of job roles in which practitioners work to improve the educational achievement of young people.

 The qualifications are aligned to the Department of Education’s (NI) policy and strategy for educational achievement.

 All the qualifications are credit-rated and unit-based qualifications comprising mandatory and/or optional units.

 Level 3 qualifications are regulated to the Regulated Qualifications Framework (RQF) in England and Northern Ireland and the Credit and Qualifications Framework for Wales, though many may be offered on a three-country basis.